projectcontour/contour/README.md

 This is an early release so that we can start sharing with the community.
 Check out [the roadmap][15] to see where we plan to go with the project.

+And see [the launch blog post][17] for our vision of how Contour fits into the larger Kubernetes ecosystem.

 ## Prerequisites

 Contour is tested with Kubernetes clusters running version 1.7 and later, but should work with earlier versions.